THE BABY MANUAL (with a section on newborns)

 Withholding fats and oils from fast oxidizers makes them much more irritable, out of balance, and eventually makes them ill.

 Fatherhood.
 Babies need their fathers.
-Never contemplate divorce once your baby has been born, please, unless circumstances are absolutely impossible between mother and father.
+Never contemplate divorce once your baby has been born, please, unless there is actual danger due to alcoholism, for example.
 Your baby needs both of you, preferably together.

-Fathers, never feel you are the “third wheel”, “not needed”, “in the way”, “awkward”, “clumsy”, or any of that rot.
+Fathers, never feel you are the “third wheel”, “not needed”, “in the way”, “awkward”, “clumsy”, or any of that nonsense.
 It is not true.
 Mothers tend to have more experience with babies, and that is all!
-Babies need their father’s energy around them all the time.
+Babies need their father’s energy around them as much as possible.

 Fathers, take your baby for a stroll or walk.
 Talk to them.
 Play with them gently.
 Cuddle up with them.
 You’ll love it – you will see.